This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

-When you first look at the Logs Viewer, you see enough recent log entries to fill the screen.
-When you scroll through your log entries, the Logs Viewer tries to fetch additional entries.
+When you first open the Legacy Logs Viewer, you see enough recent log entries to fill the screen.
+When you scroll through your log entries, the Legacy Logs Viewer tries to fetch additional entries.
 The yellow bar above and below the logs lets you know if more log entries might be available.
-Using the View Options menu, you can select the order in which to display log entries.

-- The "refresh" icon ("Jump to newest logs") will retrieve the latest logs and scroll the display to them.
+- Click the refresh icon ( ) to retrieve the latest logs; scroll downwards to display them.

-- The "play" icon (▶) will start streaming the latest logs.
-It stops if you select a log entry or scroll the logs display.
+- Click the play icon ( ) to stream the latest logs.
+Streaming stops when you select a log entry or scroll through the logs display.

 Scroll to a time

-You can filter your log entries by time and date using the time-range selector menus below the search filter box.
+You can query your log entries by time and date using the time-range selector menus below the search-query box.

 Expand log entries

 The log-entry table displays a summary line for each log entry by default.